 Tofu takes center stage in this ultimate vegan sandwich.
-You'll be hard pressed (no pun intended) to find a more delicious one out there –except maybe my High-Iron Avocado White Bean Sandwich.
-And my Vegan Rib Sandwich with Street Corn is definitely worth a mention.
+You'll be hard-pressed (no pun intended) to find a more delicious one out there –except maybe my White Bean Avocado Sandwich.
+And my Tofu Pastrami Sandwich is definitely worth a mention.

 👩🏼🌾📖 Ingredients & Instructions

 Press the tofu for about 20 minutes before slicing.
 To skip this step, buy pre-pressed tofu.
 I use super firm tofu (Nasoya), or extra firm sprouted tofu (Wildwood), where the pressing is already done for you!